Photos by Chris Green, Stadium Journey

 Capacity: 5,000

-FIU basketball isn’t exactly steeped in historic excellence.
-Known more for its hiring and firing of Isiah Thomas as their head coach a few years ago than for consistent winning, the FIU program has had a rough go of it the last few years.
-Ironically, their facility seems to show the same dreary emotion.
-In an arena that looks state of the art from the outside and in the lobby, the reality of what awaits inside is rather disappointing.
-The facility has had a facelift that makes it initially welcoming, but what fans get instead is a boring and clearly aging experience that needs massive work.
+FIU basketball isn’t exactly steeped in historic excellence – known more for their hiring and firing of Isiah Thomas as their head coach a decade ago than for consistent winning, the FIU program has had a rough go of it the last few years.

 Food & Beverage 3

-There isn’t anything spectacular about the FIU Arena concessions stands, nor is there anything inherently bad.
-Food is not very expensive; cheeseburgers cost $7, hot dogs and salted pretzels are $4, ice cream is $3, candy is $2, and chips or cookies are $1.
-Drinks are a flat rate of $3 for water, soda, or Gatorade.
+There isn’t anything spectacular about the Ocean Bank Convocation Center concession stands, nor is there anything inherently bad.
+Food is not very expensive either; cheeseburgers cost $9, hot dogs are $8, and salted pretzels are $7, while treats like candy ($3), and chips ($3), cotton candy ($6), and ice cream ($8) are also available.
+Drinks are $4 for water, soda, or Gatorade, but you can also find lemonade ($3) and Celsius ($8).
+Beer ranges from $8 to $9.

 Atmosphere 2

-The best thing here is the unique floor design that FIU’s court features.
-With waves crashing onto a beach on one side and tropical palm trees on the other, the floor definitely stands out.
+The best thing here is the unique floor design that FIU’s court features – with waves crashing onto a beach on one side and tropical palm trees on the other, the floor definitely stands out.
 That, however, is where the uniqueness ends.
-The arena echoes a lot, so the little noise that is made by the few fans in attendance is amplified, making it seem even more empty.
-Also, the extremely old lighting in the rafters hums loudly whenever turned on.
+The arena echoes a lot with poor acoustics, so the little noise that is made by the few fans in attendance is amplified, oddly making it seem even more empty.
+Also, the extremely old lighting in the rafters hums loudly whenever it is turned on, making the arena feel every bit of its nearly 40 years of age.

-The upper stands are also rarely ever opened all the way for fans.
-The blue folding seats are uncomfortable, reminding you more of old high school gymnasium seating than Conference USA college basketball, and the entire inside of the arena seems old, stuck in the midst of the 1980s.
-In fact, it’s hard to tell any difference between now and when the arena was used for the filming of an episode of Miami Vice.
+The upper stands were rarely ever opened all the way for fans, and in recent years have been completely folded back into themselves, creating seating only in the bottom-most sections.
+The blue folding seats have seen an upgrade in recent years, but still remind you more of old high school gymnasium seating than Conference USA college basketball, and the entire inside of the arena seems old, stuck in the midst of the 1980s.
+In fact, it’s hard to tell any difference between now and when the arena was used for the filming of an episode of Miami Vice, thanks to the wood paneling used for the end zone and upper-level seating sections.
 The upper concourse is no longer open to the public due to the small size of the crowds, so fans enter at the ground floor and continue into the arena through the ground floor instead of walking up to their seats.

 Neighborhood 3

 FIU’s arena is located on campus, which makes it convenient to attend for students.
-Unlike stadiums in the middle of a city, there is a sense of security on campus, as you are seemingly separated from the rest of the neighborhood around it.
+Unlike stadiums in the middle of a city, though, there is a sense of security on campus, as you are seemingly separated from the rest of the neighborhood around it.
 However, there still remains the issue of how that surrounding neighborhood looks, and it isn’t exactly the best in Miami.
+However, upgrades have come to the Sweetwater area in recent years, thankfully, making it better.

 Fans 2

 It is hard to get really excited about college basketball when few fans show up.
-Most students who do show up only stay for part of the game, often coming and going throughout the evening.
-Few are actually passionate fans who follow the progress of the team on a game-by-game basis.
-Some student athletes do attend to support friends, but that also is on a “as I was passing by” status.
+Most students who do show up only stay for part of the game, often coming and going throughout the evening – few are actually passionate fans who follow the progress of the team on a game-by-game basis.
+Some student athletes do attend to support friends on the team, but that also is on an “as I was passing by” basis.

 One of the most disappointing things is the fact that the arena, as old as it is, looks even more so without fans, and the lack of excitement and electricity in the facility is hard to ignore during college basketball games.